-Organizations are facing more and more challenges when it comes to managing intercompany transactions.
-These challenges spiral into other issues, such as improper or inadequate reporting which can lead to serious consequences like warnings, fines or worse.
+Organizations are facing increasing numbers of challenges when managing intercompany transactions.
+These challenges spiral into other issues, such as improper or inadequate reporting, which can lead to serious consequences, including warnings, fines, or worse.

 Virtual Trader is a solution hosted by Oracle that can greatly reduce or even eliminate these issues, so reconciling liabilities at period close is a much more streamlined process.

-Here’s what these issues are and how Virtual Trader can help by enhancing Oracle’s functionalities.
+Here’s what these issues are and how Virtual Trader can help by enhancing Oracle functionalities.

-Usually, the different companies within a single entity use different systems which can lead to a variety of problems when it comes to settlement and reconciliation.
+Usually, different companies within a single entity use different systems, which can lead to a variety of problems relating to settlement and reconciliation.

-For example, imported data may not be compatible on a particular system so you will need to make sure your data is converted to the right format before sending it to the receiving company.
+For example, imported data may be incompatible with a particular system, so you will need to make sure your data is converted to the right format before sending it to the receiving company.

-Oracle is useful, but when companies evolve, it becomes more challenging to handle the increasing numbers of transactions.
-Virtual Trader helps by making the tasks of creating, managing and settling intercompany as a centralized corporate activity much easier in a number of ways:
+Oracle is useful, but when companies evolve, handling increasing numbers of transactions becomes more challenging.
+Virtual Trader helps by making the tasks of creating, managing, and settling intercompany as a centralized corporate activity much easier in a number of ways:

 Converting all outbound accounting transactions into the format required by the receiving application.

-Supporting a range of languages, including character scripts like Japanese and Korean.
+Supporting a range of languages, including character scripts, such as Japanese and Korean.

-Companies don’t just need to settle their liabilities, they are required to do this on time otherwise they may face serious and costly consequences.
+Companies don’t just need to settle their liabilities, they are required to do so on time; otherwise they may face serious and costly consequences.

-Companies are able to create journals on Oracle’s AGIS and post them to the GL.
-But there’s no practical way to settle these assets.
-Unless companies are going to settle their balances in full, it’s difficult to keep track of which have been paid and which haven’t.
+Companies are able to create journals in Oracle AGIS and post them to the GL, but there’s no practical way to settle these assets.
+Unless companies are going to settle their balances in full, it’s difficult to keep track of the ones that have been paid and those that haven’t.

-Virtual Trader eliminates this problem as it provides aging analysis.
-All eligible open items are offered automatic allocation, with the oldest being listed first.
+Virtual Trader eliminates this problem because it provides aging analysis.
+All eligible open items are offered automatic allocation—with the oldest being listed first.
 This means companies can always keep track of their assets and settle them before their due date.

-The speed and efficiency of intercompany reconciliation can be considerably affected when payables and receivables are raised by different companies using different systems at different times.
-And as AGIS is unable to provide aging analysis, this becomes even more challenging.
+The speed and efficiency of intercompany reconciliation can be considerably affected when payables and receivables are raised by different companies using unrelated systems at different times.
+Since AGIS is unable to provide aging analysis, this scenario becomes even more challenging.

 Virtual Trader prevents this issue by automating the following:

-There are many organizations that still use spreadsheets to record their intercompany transactions.
-Unfortunately, spreadsheet solutions are often time consuming as the source data needs to be imported or exported into corporate systems.
-In addition, these processes raise the risk of manual errors, with little or no audit or reconciliation of results.
+Many organizations still use spreadsheets to record their intercompany transactions.
+Unfortunately, spreadsheet solutions are often time consuming because the source data needs to be imported or exported into corporate systems.
+In addition, these processes raise the risk of manual errors with little to no audit or reconciliation of results.

-Oracle is able to accept spreadsheets, but they must be reformatted which is both tricky and slow.
-Virtual Trader, on the other hand, is compatible with spreadsheet data and even automatically processes them.
+Oracle is able to accept spreadsheets, but they must be reformatted, which is both tricky and slow.
+Virtual Trader, on the other hand, is compatible with spreadsheet data and even processes it automatically.

 Spreadsheets of any layout with content in any format can be imported and automatically processed.
 By preventing the need to extract and transfer data to and from spreadsheets, reconciliation is much more efficient.
 It’s also more secure, with a full audit and history of the evaluation procedures.

 AGIS helps by allowing the accounting records of the sending and receiving companies to be entered independently.
-Virtual Trader helps even more by allowing for automated offset title changes as in some cases, there may be one or more changes of ownership required.
+Virtual Trader helps even more by allowing for automated offset title changes; this is because there may be one or more changes of ownership required in some cases.

 For starters, it was designed to handle the sale of physical goods because it was more attuned for trade.
-It can’t handle the sale of intangibles like warranties.
-Virtual Trader, however, can handle both types of goods as it is built for intercompany.
+It can’t handle the sale of intangibles, such as warranties.
+Virtual Trader, however, can handle both types of goods because it is built for intercompany.

-For example, a recurring problem faced by all companies who are seeking intercompany management technology is the need to find a solution that can respond to changes in requirement to meet the needs of a growing business, and adapt and comply with new legislations.
+For example, a recurring problem faced by all companies seeking intercompany management technology is the need to find a solution that can respond to changes in requirement to meet the needs of a growing business and adapt and comply with new legislation.

 There’s a lot more to Virtual Trader than we’ve covered here, but we understand that you may want to weigh up several options before you choose the ideal intercompany management product for your organization.

 That’s why we’ve created a comparison guide.
-Interested in reading more about the pros and cons of three popular solutions, Oracle’s AGIS, outsourced development work and in-house development?
-And would you like to see how they compare against Virtual Trader?
-Download the guide below.
+If you are interested in reading more about the pros and cons of three popular solutions: Oracle AGIS, outsourced development work, and in-house development—and you wish to understand how they compare against Virtual Trader—download the guide below.